Nicolai Gedda: Opera career

-As a result of the audition with Legge, Gedda was contracted for three HMV opera recordings – Boris Godunov, Die Lustige Witwe and Das Land des Lächelns – as well as the B minor mass by Bach and a Swedish song recital accompanied by Bendix.
-In 1953, he made his début at La Scala as Don Ottavio in Don Giovanni, followed by one of the tenor soloists in the premiere of Orff's Trionfo di Afrodite.
-In January the following year he made his debut at the Paris Opera as Damon in Les Indes galantes, with Huon in Weber's Oberon and Tamino in The Magic Flute in the same year, Alfredo in La traviata and the Duke of Mantua in Rigoletto in 1956, Cassio in Otello in 1957 and the title role in Faust in 1961.
-He was based in France at this time, and began an association with the Aix-en-Provence Festival in 1954, starting with Belmonte in Die Entführung aus dem Serail and Vincent in Mireille, then Orphée in Orphée et Eurydice, Thespis and Mercure in Platée, and Ferrando in Così fan tutte; several productions being recorded.
-Diapason magazine described him as the greatest French tenor of his generation, both for his essential casting in Faust and The Tales of Hoffmann, but also for his role in the re-emergence of interest in French grand opera, which owed much to his ability to match the requirements of roles such as Arnold in Guillaume Tell, the Cellini and Enée of Berlioz, as well as the title role of Meyerbeer's Le prophète.
+As a result of the audition with Legge, Gedda was contracted for three His Master's Voice recordings – Boris Godunov, Lehár's Die Lustige Witwe and Das Land des Lächelns – as well as Bach's Mass in B minor and a Swedish song recital accompanied by Bendix.
+In 1953, he made his début at La Scala in Milan as Don Ottavio in Mozart's Don Giovanni, followed by one of the tenor soloists in the premiere of Orff's Trionfo di Afrodite.
+In January the following year he made his debut at the Paris Opera as Damon in Rameau's Les Indes galantes, then Hüon in Weber's Oberon and Tamino in Mozart's The Magic Flute, Alfredo in Verdi's La traviata and the Duke of Mantua in Verdi's Rigoletto in 1956, Cassio in Verdi's Otello in 1957 and the title role in Gounod's Faust in 1961.
+He was based in France at this time, and began an association with the Aix-en-Provence Festival in 1954, starting with Belmonte in Mozart's Die Entführung aus dem Serail and Vincent in Gounod's Mireille, then Orphée in Gluck's Orphée et Eurydice, Thespis and Mercure in Rameau's Platée, and Ferrando in Mozart's Così fan tutte; several productions being recorded.
+Diapason magazine described him as the greatest French tenor of his generation, both for his essential casting in Faust and Offenbach's The Tales of Hoffmann, but also for his role in the re-emergence of interest in French grand opera, which owed much to his ability to match the requirements of roles such as Arnold in Rossini's Guillaume Tell, the Cellini and Enée of Berlioz, as well as the title role of Meyerbeer's Le prophète.
 In 1966, prior to assuming the role at Covent Garden, Gedda said that Cellini was one of his favourite parts; when he prepared the role for the Holland Festival production in 1961 he became totally absorbed in the historical figure of the 16th-century Italian goldsmith and sculptor.